TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Functions/domain_range_and_graphs.md

 # Domain, range and graphs

 In this section we cover

--Domain and maximal domain
+- Domain and maximal domain
--Range and codomain
+- Range and codomain
--Graphs (including vertical line test)
+- Graphs (including vertical line test)